apertus-open-source-cinema/AXIOM-Remote/Firmware/README.md

 ## Communication Protocol

-A simple ASCII based line prototcol is currently envisioned (not implemented yet):
+To communicate between AXIOM Remote and AXIOM Camera a simple ASCII based line prototcol is currently envisioned (not implemented yet):

 Format:
 ```